A massive analysis of Gibson J-45s from the 1940s to the 1960s. This is truly a comprehensive guide to the J-45!

 NECK: Mahogany

-Nut Width: 43mm
+Nut width: 43mm

-- String height at 12th fret: 2.7mm (6th string side), 1.5mm (1st string side)
+-String height at the 12th fret: 2.7mm on the 6th string side, 1.5mm on the 1st string side

-- Saddle relief: Approximately 2.0mm to 2.5mm
+- Saddle protrusion amount: Approximately 2.0mm to 2.5mm

-- Tuning machines and nut replaced
+- Peg and nut replaced.

 -A strap pin has been added to the neck heel.